 The established websites I bought have been bringing in more than $1000 per month on average and grew way more than 10%.

 The websites I am building are very far away from giving the predicted amount of money, which I thought would be $400-$500 per each.
 Has not happened (yet)!
 One of my websites I am building myself is bringing about $50-60 a month on average while the other one brings me $0.
 It turns out that growing a website from scratch is much harder than bringing an established website to a new revenue level.
 The competition is stiff for the youngsters.
 Who knew!

 Also, taking an active care of four websites simultaneously is probably not the best idea in the world.
 A thought that I am have taken on my shoulders too much has started crossing my mind more and more often.

-Since doing a full analysis of why and where the reality parted ways with the plan is out of the scope of this report, I will write a detailed post about it.
-I will analyse the past year and outline the plans for the new year – check back soon.
+Since doing a full analysis of why and where the reality parted ways with the plan is out of the scope of this report, I wrote a separate post about it.
+Check it out here!

 AdSense Warning And How I Panicked